R300-AI/ITRI-AI-Hub/Model-Zoo/Keypoint-Detection/YOLOs/README.md

 # Benchmarks
 ## Train/Val Accuracy

-For the training demonstration, we used open-source datasets such as COCO8-pose, Tiger-pose, and Hand-Keypoints, all of which can be automatically downloaded via the Ultralytics API, and showed how they can be adapted to different application types.
+In the training demonstration, we can 00utilized open-source datasets such as COCO8-pose, Tiger-pose, and Hand-Keypoints.
+All these datasets are automatically downloaded through the Ultralytics API.
+You can also create your own custom datasets for training by following the guidelines in the [[Tutorial 1]](https://github.com/R300-AI/ITRI-AI-Hub/blob/main/Model-Zoo/Keypoint-Detection/YOLOs/Train_YOLOs_on_Workstation.ipynb).
+The following metrics are from previous benchmarks, measured based on COCO8-pose.
 The metrics include the processing time for 100 epochs, mean Average Precision (mAP) at IoU threshold 0.50 (mAP<sub>50</sub>), and mean Average Precision across IoU thresholds from 0.50 to 0.95 (mAP<sub>50-95</sub>).

 |  Model     | Prorcess Time (hr)<br>T4 GPU   |  mAP<sub>50(B)     |  mAP<sub>50-95(B)     |  mAP<sub>50(P)     |  mAP<sub>50-95(P)     |
 |------------|--------------------------------|--------------------------|-----------------------------|--------------------------|-----------------------------|